 - Once you begin the review summary at the end of the interview, it is recommended that you download and save to your local computer a copy of all documents created.
 (You will not be able to view the XML file.)
 You should especially review the Petition for Admission by First Time.PDF to be sure your responses are all represented correctly.

 - Fees - Electronically pay the court filing fee, laptop program fee and Tyler Technologies service fee, or file your completed Affidavit of Indigency or fee waiver request, if eligible.
-Please remember that court fees are statutory and NOT refundable and that your petition can not be deferred to a future exam.
+Please remember that court fees are statutory and NOT refundable.

 - Electronically File your Petition for Admission with the Court.
 You will receive an e-confirmation from Tyler that your Petition was submitted to the Court.
-Within 10-15 business days, your filing will be reviewed and you will receive an additional e-confirmation from the Court indicating that your filing has been accepted approximately 10-15 days later.
+Your filing will be reviewed and you will receive an additional e-confirmation from the Court indicating that your filing has been accepted approximately 10-15 days later.
 Please watch your email, including your junk mail folder, for these notices.
 If you do not receive either of these notices in the expected timeframe, please contact this office at firstname.lastname@example.org or (617) 557-1050.
 Please do not attempt to re-file or cancel payment on your own.
 Please contact the Court.

 Non-refundable court filing fees for a petition for admission by examination